How to Effectively Communicate with Frontline Employees

 .webp)

 “We love how easy it is to use goHappy.
-They have made communication with our front line workers easy.
+They have made communication with our frontline workers easy.
 Their software plays an integral role in our engagement strategy.”